LaurensVoerman/ViP/README.md

 * 1waytap.in - used in fixed scene (Content\Geometry\zuurkast_main_zonderknoppen); not used for in game dynamic matching
 * PermanentlyAttached - connected to 1waytap.in in fixed scene (Content\Geometry\zuurkast_kraan_knob*) ; allows 2 full rotations about z
 * 0waytap.out - used for the labjack control knob; allows 11.68 full rotations.
+* roerboon.(in|out) stirring bean connector; should be available in all fluid containgers, not yet driven by magnetic stirrer.
+*
 glass material: The glass material used comes from this (free) unreal assed pack https://www.unrealengine.com/marketplace/en-US/product/advanced-glass-material-pack

 ## blueprint code
+###### VirtualRealityBP\Blueprints\BP_PickupCube
+provides most glassware behavior: highlight on select, pickup & drop; find matching sockets on drop and attach.
+###### VirtualRealityBP\Blueprints\BP_Labjack
+derives from pickupCube, has a construction script and responds to "socket value changed" by changing it's height.
+###### VirtualRealityBP\Blueprints\BP_RemoteController
+spawned when grabbing a rotating tap, reduces the current controller transform to a rotation, adds rotation from thumb joystick and passes the movement to the tap as "socket value changed" message, making the tap move.
+###### VirtualRealityBP\Blueprints\BP_RailRemoteController
+like the remoteController - but this one dous translation (used for sliding glass front of the fumehood)
+###### glassware\Tube1
+provide fexible tubes connecting cooling and lab gasses. spwans a tubeEnd start and endpoint that connects to "tube.in" sockets.
+###### Button\BP_VRPushButton
+reset/load/save buttons. provides access to a single savegame, stored on the quest in /sdcard/UE4Game/Schlenklijn/Schlenklijn/Saved/SaveGames/DefaultSlot.sav (windows: Schlenklijn\Saved\SaveGames\DefaultSlot.sav) As this savegave persists across reboots, this allows you to stop the app and even restart the quest to get the chromecast working again without losing your current work.